 The need for an annual vacation is self-evident.
-A pastor is frequently under much stress in his/her profession and needs time away.
+A pastor is frequently under much professional stress and needs time away.
 The synod recommends a minimum of one month or four weeks vacation.
 The congregation should consider granting additional vacation time based on the length of service in the ministry.
-The length of vacation time, the number of Sundays, and when vacation time is to be taken are all matters which need to be discussed openly with your pastor and should be considered an important part of his/her compensation.
+The length of vacation time, the number of Sundays, and when vacation time is to be taken are all matters which need to be discussed openly with your pastor and should be considered an important part of compensation.